alexiusacademia/alexiusacademia.github.io/_posts/2019-06-07-easyplan-day2.md

 task.split(task.task_segments[0], 10)
 ```
 This will split the first task segment into two with the new task segment on the left having a duration of 10 days.

+It's already been nine in the evening and I'm still working on the splitting of task.
+Hope to finish this this evening.